andrewandrepowell/SerialBasic-Library/README.md

 SerialBasic-Library
 ===================

-A serial library intended for Windows OS and that utilizes boost asio.

 The following files should be included with this readme:

-	-SerialBasicDocumentation.pdf 	A PDF file that contains the documentation for the SerialBasic class -SerialBasic.h                  The header file that contains both the template declaration and sources of the SerialBasic class
+	-SerialBasicDocumentation.pdfA 	PDF file that contains the documentation for the SerialBasic class -SerialBasic.h                  The header file that contains both the template declaration and sources of the SerialBasic class
   	-COPYING.txt                    Licensing information required by boost

 The SerialBasic class is developed to write data over a computer's serial port, specifically for a computer running a Windows operating system (OS).
 Though, the source code can be adapted to support any OS for which boost libraries are available.